Welcome non-Duke MIDS Students#

 In short:

-Great news!
-You can now work through the exact same Python introductory materials that MIDS students do when they arrive on campus for a three-week in-person bootcamp.
-These materials assume zero past experience with Python or programming!
+If there is space in IDS 720, then the second option is to work through the Python introductory materials that MIDS students do when they arrive on campus for a three-week in-person bootcamp on Coursera.
+These materials assume zero past experience with Python or programming.

 To be prepared for the course, you’ll need to: